Convert List of String to a String array in Java

 [NYC, New Delhi]

 This post is incomplete without re-inventing the wheels.
-Naive approach is to use regular for loop to iterate over the list of string and simply copy elements from list to string array.
+A naive approach uses regular for-loop to iterate over the list of strings and simply copy elements from a list to string array.

 Output: